pactflow/docs.pactflow.io/website/docs/docs/on-premises/authentication/saml.md

 ## Assertion Consumer URL

-The callback URL is `https://<your Pactflow host>/auth/saml/callback`.
 This is the endpoint to which the IDP will post the SAML assertion after the user is authenticated.
+It is also called the "sign on URL", "reply URL", and "callback URL", depending on your IDP.
+You will need to configure this value in your IDP when you set up the Pactflow service provider.

+The URL is `https://<your Pactflow host>/auth/saml/callback`.

 ## Metadata URL